evilusean/CourseraGoogleFCC/FCC-ResponsiveWebDesign-HTML-CSS-Grid-FlexBox/1.1CatPhotoApp/readme.md

-Finished: 11Nov2023
+Finished: 11Nov2023<br>

+CatPhotoApp Project:<br>
+HTML tags give a webpage its structure.
+You can use HTML tags to add photos, buttons, and other elements to your webpage.<br>
+In this course, you'll learn the most common HTML tags by building your own cat photo app.

-CatPhotoApp Project, showcases: basic HTML tags/elements/links/lists/buttons/input fields
+showcases: basic HTML tags/elements/links/lists/buttons/input fields

-Link+Preview:
+Link+Preview:<br>
 https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/step-1